Jeremiah-Clark/Blog/blog/20260618-Local_LLMs_on_macOS_for_Non-Developers.md

 ---

 This article turned out to be more involved than I expected—and I’ve been running local LLMs for a while now.
-Writing it clarified a lot for me, which I sincerely hope reading it did the same for you.
+Writing it clarified a lot for me, and I sincerely hope reading it did the same for you.